Whether you're sleeping in your car by necessity or by choice, it does not have to be uncomfortable.

-It came with a 1.5 L 4 cylinder 117 hp i-VTEC engine paired with either a 5 speed manual or 5 speed automatic transmission.
+It came with a 1.5 L 4 cylinder 117 hp i-VTEC engine paired with a 5-speed manual or 5-speed automatic transmission.

-The third generation retains many of the design cues of the second generation fit along with an updated drivetrain.
+The third generation retains many of the design cues of the second generation fit, along with an updated drivetrain.

 Honda Fit Magic Seat Operation

-The Fit's Interior Packaging concept makes the Fit an option worth researching for sleeping in considering its small size.
+The Fit's Interior Packaging concept makes the Fit an option worth researching for sleeping in, considering its small size.

-The seating mode leaves room for even a tall person to stretch out and the other options, particularly the refresh position, make the Fit a candidate for a car to spend time in comfortably when you're not sleeping.
+The seating mode leaves room for even a tall person to stretch out, and the other options, particularly the refresh position, make the Fit a candidate for a car to spend time in comfortably when you're not sleeping.

-One drawback is that the seats don't lay completely flush so be sure to test out the system for yourself before you complete a purchase.
+One drawback is that the seats don't lay completely flush, so be sure to test out the system for yourself before you complete a purchase.

-If you don't want the potential mechanical problems of an AWD system in the Subaru Legacy sedan a Toyota Camry might be a viable option.
+If you don't want the potential mechanical problems of an AWD system in the Subaru Legacy sedan, a Toyota Camry might be a viable option.

-In North America the 2012 - 2017 Camry was available with a 178 hp 2.5 L inline 4 and a 202 hp inline 4 hybrid or a 3.5 L 268 hp V6.
+In North America, the 2012 - 2017 Camry was available with a 178 hp 2.5 L inline 4 and a 202 hp inline 4 hybrid or a 3.5 L 268 hp V6.

-If you are looking for a car to live or sleep in we recommend going a different route than a sedan.
+If you are looking for a car to live or sleep in, we recommend going a different route than a sedan.

 Toyota Camry Rear Seat Operation

-Available with two engines pared with a 6 speed automatic transmission:
+Available with two engines pared with a 6-speed automatic transmission:

 2019 Ford Flex seating operation

-The Ford Flex is a full-size crossover SUV manufactured from 2009 to 2019 when it was discontinued.
+The Ford Flex is a full-size crossover SUV manufactured from 2009 to 2019, when it was discontinued.
 In 2010 Ford Flex AWD was ranked as the most reliable large SUV by Consumer Reports.